smartreadingplanner/planner/documentation/user_manual.md

 4. When you have finished your task, please click on the `End Task` button.
 This is **mandatory** so your accomplished time is taken into account in the schedule, and your notes are saved. <br><br>
 <img src="https://github.com/smartreadingplanner/smartplanner/blob/featre/schedule_agenda/documentation/display/9.0__task_run.png" width="200">

 While the task is running, or paused, a notification is shown indicating the running (or paused task), with its details (schedule name, start time, accomplished time, the task note).
-Below is an illustration:
+Below is an illustration: <br><br>
 _Running task notification:_ <br><br>
 <img src="https://github.com/smartreadingplanner/smartplanner/blob/featre/schedule_agenda/documentation/display/9.1_notification_running.png" width="200">

 _Paused task notification:_ <br><br>
 <img src="https://github.com/smartreadingplanner/smartplanner/blob/featre/schedule_agenda/documentation/display/9.2_notification_paused_with_notes.png" width="200">

-For study schedules, when the user ends the task, if the dedicated study time is fully consumed, then a dialog is displayed to the user to choose one of the following actions:
+For study schedules, when the user ends the task, if the dedicated study time is fully consumed, then a dialog is displayed to the user to choose one of the following actions: <br>
 i.
 Finish and archive the studz schedule <br>
 ii.
 Continue the study schedule <br>
 iii.
 Restart the schedule.
 The accomplished time and the schedule progress is reset to `0`, and the schedule can be started from the beginning. <br><br>

+_Reading schedule end dialog:_ <br><br>
 <img src="https://github.com/smartreadingplanner/smartplanner/blob/featre/schedule_agenda/documentation/display/10_reading_time_consumed_dialog.png" width="200">

 # Further functionalities